Myles Gaskin Player Prop Bets for NFL Week 6 | Miami vs. Jacksonville 10/17/2021

 Matchup vs. Jacksonville

-- Gaskin's 66 rushing yards in his single career matchup against the Jaguars are 19.5 more yards than his over/under in Sunday's game.
+- In his lone career matchup against them, Gaskin put up 66 rushing yards against the Jaguars, 19.5 more than his over/under in Sunday's game.

-- Gaskin did not have a touchdown run in that matchup against the Jaguars.
+- Gaskin did not have a touchdown run in that outing against the Jaguars.

-- Allowing 121.8 rushing yards per game, the Jaguars have the 20th-ranked run defense in the league.
+- Conceding 121.8 rushing yards per game, the Jaguars have the 20th-ranked run defense in the NFL.

-- The Dolphins are up against the NFL's 30th-ranked D when it comes to rushing TDs conceded (nine this season).
+- Gaskin and the Dolphins will face off against the NFL's 30th-ranked defense in terms of rushing touchdowns conceded (nine).

 Recent Performances

-- In last week's contest against the Buccaneers, Gaskin ran the ball five times for 25 yards (five yards per carry).
+- Against the Buccaneers last week, Gaskin rushed five times for 25 yards (five yards per carry).

-- He also caught 10 passes for 74 yards and scored two touchdowns through the air.
+- Gaskin added 10 catches for 74 yards and scored two receiving touchdowns.

 Gaskin's Miami Teammates